Knight receives 2021 Southeast Washington Association of School Administrators Community Leadership Award

 Knight is a financial advisor with Edward Jones in Walla Walla.
 He has also served as Executive Director of Blue Mountain Community Foundation during his time in Walla Walla.
 His professional resume also includes serving as Development Office and Campaign Manager for the Oregon State University Foundation.

 Knight earned the Philanthropy Northwest Mary Helen Moore Volunteer-of-the-Year award in 2012.
 He was also honored by the Walla Walla Valley Chamber of Commerce with its Not-for-Profit Organization of the Year 2012 for his work leading the Blue Mountain Community Foundation.

-“Walla Walla Public Schools is fortunate to have Lawson Knight as one of its strongest supporters,” said Superintendent Dr. Smith.
+“Walla Walla Public Schools is fortunate to have Lawson Knight as one of its strongest supporters,” said Superintendent Dr. Wade Smith.
 “Lawson’s leadership and involvement helps the district realize its vision of Developing Washington’s Most-Sought After Graduates.”

-Lawson and his wife, Cyndy, have three daughters; Madelyn (20), Wa-Hi grad and sophomore at EWU, Molly (18) Wa-Hi student and Chloe (15) Wa-Hi student.
+Lawson and his wife, Cyndy, have three daughters; Madelyn (20), Wa-Hi graduate and sophomore at EWU, Molly (18) Wa-Hi student and Chloe (15) Wa-Hi student.
 He enjoys track and field, soccer, hiking, travel, cooking and volunteering.

 Photo L-R: Lawson Knight receives Community Leadership award from Superintendent Dr. Wade Smith.